-Investors will be hoping for strength from KMX as it approaches its next earnings release.
-On that day, KMX is projected to report earnings of $1.14 per share, which would represent year-over-year growth of 4.59%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $4.62 billion, up 7.63% from the year-ago period.
+KMX will be looking to display strength as it nears its next earnings release, which is expected to be June 25, 2021.
+On that day, KMX is projected to report earnings of $1.61 per share, which would represent year-over-year growth of 600%.
+Our most recent consensus estimate is calling for quarterly revenue of $6.04 billion, up 87.17% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for KMX.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+It is also important to note the recent changes to analyst estimates for KMX.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-KMX is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.6% higher within the past month.
+KMX is holding a Zacks Rank of #3 (Hold) right now.

-Digging into valuation, KMX currently has a Forward P/E ratio of 17.76.
-Its industry sports an average Forward P/E of 19.49, so we one might conclude that KMX is trading at a discount comparatively.
+In terms of valuation, KMX is currently trading at a Forward P/E ratio of 19.52.
+For comparison, its industry has an average Forward P/E of 18.7, which means KMX is trading at a premium to the group.

-Investors should also note that KMX has a PEG ratio of 1.41 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-Automotive - Retail and Wholesale - Parts stocks are, on average, holding a PEG ratio of 1.6 based on yesterday's closing prices.
+Also, we should mention that KMX has a PEG ratio of 1.29.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+The Automotive - Retail and Wholesale - Parts industry currently had an average PEG ratio of 1.34 as of yesterday's close.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report